A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Numerical Experiments

-Figure \ref{uxx+u2(1-u)} shows the numerical results for the case with cubic nonlinear reaction term.
-Notably, the cubic nonlinearity \(u^2(1-u)\) leads to a visibly slower propagation speed compared to the standard FKPP case, while maintaining a stable wave profile.
-The SGIP method still accurately captures the wave front propagation behavior and maintains consistency with FDM results, demonstrating the robustness of the SGIP method when dealing with more complex nonlinear reaction terms.
+Next, a cubic nonlinearity, \(u_t = u_{xx} + u^2(1-u)\), is examined.
+As shown in Figure \ref{uxx+u2(1-u)}, this modification leads to a visibly slower propagation speed compared to the standard FKPP case.
+Finally, we test an Arrhenius-type reaction term, \(u_t = u_{xx} + e^{-E/u}(1-u)\) with \(E = 1/2\), which introduces a singularity near \(u = 0\).
+Despite this numerical challenge, the SGIP method performs satisfactorily.
+Figure \ref{uxx+exp(1-u)} shows that the wave front propagates at a notably reduced speed while maintaining a coherent profile, further validating the robustness of the method for complex nonlinear reactions.